aelias/city/README.md

 Now you have the API running in a docker container

 ### Space to improve
-- Add `winston` (or similar) for a proper logging experience.
+- Add better `winston` configuration, so maybe can send logs to a centralized log container (like elastic search + kibana).
 - Add environment variables and separated configs for development and production environments.
 - Work over chunks of received data to process them in an async way.
 - Improve architecture.
-- Add load tests to the project
+- Add load tests to the project.
-- Add metrics to the code (newrelic and datadog), for measuring and tracking errors.
+- Generate metrics to build datadog dashboards.
+- Add alerts based in datadog metrics (opsgenie or similar).
+- Add newrelic support, for centralized error tracking.

 #### Beyond the requirements.
 Needs to be discussed with stakeholders
 - Convert the API to an async API, using message bus (maybe Kafka) and callbacks